mpaldridge/mpaldridge.github.io/docs/_posts/2022-07-17-long-new-yorker.md

 ## Bonus: Some articles I didn't count

-**Some of my favourite post-2009 articles that are long but not long enough to make this list:** [The White Darkness](https://www.newyorker.com/magazine/2018/02/12/the-white-darkness) by David Grann (2018, 21k words) on a polar explorer, [The Future is Texas](https://www.newyorker.com/magazine/2017/07/10/americas-future-is-texas) by Lawrence Wright (2017, 19k words) on Texas politics, [Five Hostages](https://www.newyorker.com/magazine/2015/07/06/five-hostages) by Lawrence Wright (2015, 20k words) on a civilian hostage rescue project, [The Transition](https://www.newyorker.com/magazine/2012/04/02/the-transition) by Robert A. Caro (2012, 16k words) on the day J.F.K. was assasinated, [The Mark of a Masterpiece](https://www.newyorker.com/magazine/2010/07/12/the-mark-of-a-masterpiece) by David Grann (2010, 16k words) on an art authenticator, [The Pink Panthers](https://www.newyorker.com/magazine/2010/04/12/the-pink-panthers) by David Samuels (2010, 16k words) on a gang of jewel thieves, [The Hunted](https://www.newyorker.com/magazine/2010/04/05/the-hunted) by Jeffrey Goldberg (2010, 17k words) (see [update](https://www.theatlantic.com/books/archive/2022/07/where-the-crawdads-sing-delia-mark-owens-zambia-murder/670479/)), [Eight Days](https://www.newyorker.com/magazine/2009/09/21/eight-days) by James B. Stewart (2009, 18k words) on the collapse of Lehman Brothers, and [Trial by Fire](https://www.newyorker.com/magazine/2009/09/07/trial-by-fire) by David Grann (2009, 16k words) on a possible wrongful state execution.
+Some of my favourite **post-2009 articles** that are pretty long but not long enough to make this list: [The White Darkness](https://www.newyorker.com/magazine/2018/02/12/the-white-darkness) by David Grann (2018, 21k words) on a polar explorer (book of the same title), [The Future is Texas](https://www.newyorker.com/magazine/2017/07/10/americas-future-is-texas) by Lawrence Wright (2017, 19k words) on Texas politics (book: "God Save Texas"), [Five Hostages](https://www.newyorker.com/magazine/2015/07/06/five-hostages) by Lawrence Wright (2015, 20k words) on a civilian hostage rescue project (collected in "The Terror Years"), [The Transition](https://www.newyorker.com/magazine/2012/04/02/the-transition) by Robert A. Caro (2012, 16k words) on the day J.F.K. was assasinated (book: the passage of power), [The Mark of a Masterpiece](https://www.newyorker.com/magazine/2010/07/12/the-mark-of-a-masterpiece) by David Grann (2010, 16k words) on an art authenticator, [The Pink Panthers](https://www.newyorker.com/magazine/2010/04/12/the-pink-panthers) by David Samuels (2010, 16k words) on a gang of jewel thieves, [The Hunted](https://www.newyorker.com/magazine/2010/04/05/the-hunted) by Jeffrey Goldberg (2010, 17k words) on a killing in a wildlife conservation reserve, [Eight Days](https://www.newyorker.com/magazine/2009/09/21/eight-days) by James B. Stewart (2009, 18k words) on the collapse of Lehman Brothers, and [Trial by Fire](https://www.newyorker.com/magazine/2009/09/07/trial-by-fire) by David Grann (2009, 16k words) on a possible wrongful state execution (collected in "The Devil and Sherlock Holmes").

-John McPhee's **"Annals of the Former World"** series on the geology of the United States – [Basin and Range](https://www.newyorker.com/magazine/1980/10/20/i-basin-and-range) (1980, two parts, ??k words), [In Suspect Terrain](https://www.newyorker.com/magazine/1982/09/13/i-in-suspect-terrain) (1982, three parts, 48k words), [Rising from the Plains](https://www.newyorker.com/magazine/1986/02/24/rising-from-the-plains) (1986, three parts, 53k words), and [Assembling California](https://www.newyorker.com/magazine/1992/09/07/assembling-california-part-i) (1992, three parts, 69k words) – would be the longest article on this list if it counted.
+I didn't count John McPhee's **"Annals of the Former World"** series on the geology of the United States – [Basin and Range](https://www.newyorker.com/magazine/1980/10/20/i-basin-and-range) (1980, two parts, ??k words), [In Suspect Terrain](https://www.newyorker.com/magazine/1982/09/13/i-in-suspect-terrain) (1982, three parts, 48k words), [Rising from the Plains](https://www.newyorker.com/magazine/1986/02/24/rising-from-the-plains) (1986, three parts, 53k words), and [Assembling California](https://www.newyorker.com/magazine/1992/09/07/assembling-california-part-i) (1992, three parts, 69k words).
+(Four individual books of the same titles, then collected together as "Annals of the Former World".)

+Some long **fiction**: The Trick of It Nov 1980: The Laughter of Akiva / The Cannibal Galaxy, Cynthia Ozick (32k) Mar 1984: “Nonie” / The Runaway Soul, Harold Brodkey (33k) Mar 1984: “The Unberable Lightness of Being”, Milan Kundera (34k)